 How Do I Know When to Change the Strings on My Violin/Viola/Cello?

 These instruments have four strings and all the strings are different thicknesses.
-The higher the note of the string the thinner the actual string is.
+The higher the pitch of the string the thinner the actual string is.
 These are understandably the more fragile strings and the most common to snap!
 It is important that the correct string is in the correct place.
 Many sets of strings will be colour coded subtlety and if you look carefully you will often see a different colour thread at the top/bottom of the string which indicates what it is.
 Different manufacturers use different “codes” so there isn’t a defined code of what is what string.
 Strings vary considerably depending on the quality of the actual string.
 There are different composites for strings and cheapest on the market will just not sound great from the off.
 Strings can run into hundreds of pounds for a set for professional players.
 Your student instrument ideally wants a good, decent set of student level strings from a branded supplier.

 If a string snaps this will need replacing.
 There is no fixing option with strings unfortunately.
 If a string has snapped it is easy to remove.
 You will unravel one part from the peg at the top and remove the bottom half from the tailpiece.
 The string is no good for anything – unless you are particularly inventive!
 (There are various re-cycling schemes for old instrument schemes, or some schools take them for the art department.)